 If you drink whisky, chances are you’ve run across Monkey Shoulder before.
 I myself have fond memories of being at a friend’s wedding and smiling from ear to ear when the open bar had Monkey Shoulder as far as the eye could see (which was also probably a strategic move on the groom’s part to stock up his personal supply and hide it in the wedding budget).
 Today we’re going to take a closer look at this relative newcomer in the whisky world… and what makes it so darn appealing.

-In 1886, William Grant invested his entire life savings into opening the Glenfiddich distillery in North Lanarkshire, Scotland to make scotch whisky.
+In 1886, William Grant invested his entire life savings into opening the Glenfiddich distillery in Dufftown, Scotland to make scotch whisky.
 He had been working at the Mortlach distillery but dreamed of opening his own facility one day.
 The first whisky was successfully run through their stills on Christmas Day 1887, and the successful business was launched selling to distributors who combined their product with that of other distilleries to make the blends that were popular in those days.

 The business was successful enough that five years later, in 1891, William Grant purchased the nearby Balvenie distillery and began creating his own blends, thus launching their own brand of spirits.

 Over the years, William Grant & Sons (as the company would be known) would have many firsts — the first “single malt” scotch from the Glenfiddich distillery, and the first distillery to open up to the public for regular tours among others.

 Nearly a century later in 1990, the Kininvie distillery would finally join the three distilleries that William Grant & Sons continue to operate to this day.

 The company remains privately held and family run — holding their own against the giants Diageo and Pernod Ricard, who own the majority of distilleries in Scotland.